esx-framework/esx_core/README.md

 To get an idea for how you can utilise imports and the new functions, you can refer to [this updated boilerplate](https://github.com/thelindat/esx_legacy_boilerplate).
 ##### Any resources made using the imports will only work for ESX Legacy.

+## Conflicts
+* The following resources should not be used with ESX Legacy and can result in errors
+	- basic-gamemode
+	- fivem-map-skater
+	- fivem-map-hipster
+	- **essentialsmode**

 ## 1.2 + Features